 We went to quite a few of them.
 Mainly the ones that sold ice cream, if I'm honest.

 If we thought the trip down to Munich took a long time, the trip home made it look like a short hop by comparison.
 It's fair to say that we underestimated the amount of time it would take.

-The problem with writing blog posts retrospectively is that if the day in question was a long time ago, there’s a possibility I can’t remember it at all.
+The problem with writing blog posts retrospectively is that when the day in question was a long time ago there’s a possibility I can’t remember it at all.